 Curry scores 42, Warriors clinch West with win over Suns

-Golden State Warriors guard Stephen Curry drives past Phoenix Suns guard Devin Booker during the first half of an NBA basketball game, Wednesday, April 5, 2017, in Phoenix.
-Golden State Warriors guard Stephen Curry drives past Phoenix Suns guard Devin Booker during the first half of an NBA basketball game, Wednesday, April 5, 2017, in Phoenix.
+Phoenix Suns guard Devin Booker passes as Golden State Warriors guard Klay Thompson pursues during the first half of an NBA basketball game, Wednesday, April 5, 2017, in Phoenix.
+Golden State Warriors coach Steve Kerr yells to the officials during the second half of the team's NBA basketball game against the Phoenix Suns, Wednesday, April 5, 2017, in Phoenix.

 Add your comments below